SCRT-HQ/VaporShell/docs/glossary/Add-VSEC2SpotFleetSpotFleetRequestConfigData.md

 ### -LaunchSpecifications
 The launch specifications for the Spot Fleet request.
 If you specify LaunchSpecifications, you can't specify LaunchTemplateConfigs.
-If you include On-Demand capacity in your request, you must use LaunchTemplateConfigs.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-spotfleet-spotfleetrequestconfigdata.html#cfn-ec2-spotfleet-spotfleetrequestconfigdata-launchspecifications
 DuplicatesAllowed: False